carpentries-incubator/intro-image-classification-cnn/episodes/03-build-cnn.md

 The number of parameters has decreased by adding this layer.
 We can see that the conv layer decreases the resolution from 6x6 to 4x4, as a result, the input of the Dense layer is smaller than in the previous network.

-TODO thinking we have two models, cifar small and this one, then section can compare the two?

 :::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::: instructor

 Inline instructor notes can help inform instructors of timing challenges